lilipads/machine_learning_paper_reading_notes/Self-Supervised-Viewpoint-Learning.md

 Question: unlike cars where the position uniquely determines the viewpoint, for face viewpoint, after fixing the head position, eyes can still move around.
 How does the network handle this?
-Or does it only discrinimate between different head poses, not the actual direction of the gaze?
+Or does it only discriminate between different head poses, not the actual direction of the gaze?

 ## Further reading: